-During the day there is a chilled and relaxed ambiance when the guest can enjoy nature and the beautiful beach.
+During the day there is a chilled and relaxed ambiance where the guest can enjoy nature and the beautiful beach.

 They take reservations for loungers from 10 am until 12 pm, then first come first served basis, upon availability.
 And for the restaurant, they take reservations all day.

 At Ziggy’s restaurant they have live music from Wednesday to Friday from 7:30 pm to 9:30 pm, a different band every night, Caribbean and tropical rhythms.